Are you guilty of not knowing the difference between programmatic and RTB (real-time bidding)? Well, you’re not alone.

 b) Supply-side Platform (SSP) – It enables publishers to manage their ad inventory, fill it with advertisements, and generate revenue.

 c) Ad Exchange – It is an online market that connects publishers and marketers and simplifies dealings.

 d) Data Management Platform (DMP) –It supports publishers and marketers in managing proprietary data.

-e) Ad Network – It’s a corporation that syndicates advertising space supply from publishers, categorises it, and resells it to marketers in large quantities.
+e) Ad Network – It’s a corporation that syndicates advertising space supply from publishers, categorizes it, and resells it to marketers in large quantities.

-f) Dynamic Creative Optimisation Tool – It helps marketers approximate and optimise creative elements instantaneously to recognise the most effective combinations for their marketing campaigns.
+f) Dynamic Creative Optimization Tool – It helps marketers approximate and optimize creative elements instantaneously to recognize the most effective combinations for their marketing campaigns.

 g) Agency Trading Desk (ATD) – It involves a purchaser and reseller that handles programmatic ads and serves as an autonomous operational unit.